 Description du contenu de l'enseignement :

-This course will review the mathematical foundations, the underlying algorithmic methods and showcases some modern applications of a broad range of optimization techniques.
-The course will be composed of both classical lectures and numerical sessions in Python.
-The first part covers the basic methods of smooth optimization (gradient descent) and convex optimization (optimality condition, constrained optimization, duality).
-The second part will features more advanced methods (non-smooth optimization, SDP programming, interior points and proximal methods).
-The last part will cover large scale methods (stochastic gradient descent), automatic differentiation (using modern python framework) and their application to neural network (shallow and deep nets).
+This course will review the mathematical foundations of convex/continuous (iterative) optimization methods.
+We will focus on the theory and mathematical analysis of a few algorithmic methods and showcases some modern applications of a broad range of optimization techniques.
+The course will be composed of classical lectures and one numerical session in Python.
+The first part covers the basic methods of smooth optimization (gradient descent) and convex optimization (optimality condition, constrained optimization, duality) with some general approach (monotone operators) and a focus on convergence rates.
+We will then address more advanced methods (non-smooth optimization and proximal methods, stochastic gradient descent).

 Compétence à acquérir :